The Cardiff Kook is all dressed up again. And this time, it’s to honor a local man who died in a November plane crash.

-The notable statue in Cardiff-by-the-Sea bears the face of pilot Wayne Lewis, courtesy of a photo taped across the Kook’s face.
+The notable statue in Cardiff-by-the-Sea bears the face of Wayne Lewis, courtesy of a photo taped across the Kook’s face.
 He’s also holding a ping pong paddle.

 A sign that reads “Wayne Lewis RIP” is plastered beneath the statue, as seen in a photo posted to the Cardiff Kook’s Facebook page.